department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

 If we approve your claim, we'll pay you back to the date when you submitted your original claim.
 We refer to this as retroactive payment.

-**Note:** Survivors and estates can file a claim on behalf of a Blue Water Navy Veteran whose claim was denied in the past.
+**Note:** Survivors and estates can file a claim on behalf of a Blue Water Navy Veteran whose claim we denied in the past.

 ## What if I need help filing my claim?
 You can get help from us in one of these ways: